devaamirsohail/Car-dealership/README.md

 ## `npm run client-install`
 Run this command to install NodeJS Packages
 ## `npm install`
-Run this to start projecct > npm run dev
+Run this to start project
 ## `npm run dev`